R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 - Check with `service ssh status` that the listened port has indeed changed to 4242.

 **sshd_config** configures the daemon that listens to any incoming connection request to the SSH port.
 By contrast, **ssh_config** configures the SSH client one uses to SSH *another* machine.
-The document does not mandate us to set a client in the virtual machine, and so we shan't tinker any further!
+The document does not mandate us to set this client in the virtual machine, and so we shan't tinker any further!

 #### A.3.c Uncomplicated Firewall setup